DECEMBER 3, 2020

 Stability is necessary in any traditional fiat currency.
-Currencies like the Turkish Lira have plummeted in value for various reasons that stem from the centralised issuance of currency.
+Currencies like the Turkish Lira have depreciated by hundreds of percent for various reasons that stem from the centralised issuance of currency.
 Comparatively, the Euro-Dollar standard has allowed for relatively stable prices over time.
 While inflationary effects weaken the purchasing power of a currency, inflationary pressures are supposed to be countered through wage increases which offer a sense of stability for Euros, Dollars and the Great British Pound currency.
 This would not change with the introduction of a CBDC.

 While CBDCs are still a work in progress, a number of trade-offs will probably be made with their introduction.
 On October 19th, the International Monetary Fund hosted its annual meeting to discuss how central banks around the world will proceed with implementing this technology on a global scale.
 Augustin Carstens, who manages the Bank of International Settlements (BIS), said: “with CBDCs, the central bank will have absolute control on the terms and regulations of the currency and also we will have the technology to enforce that.”